 However, agencies that hire or recommend Eold’s to funeral homes, hospices, hospitals, and aged care homes, will want to know that the person they hire/recommend, has a broad-based knowledge of the position and understands the responsibilities that are required of them.

-So having qualifications from a reputable institution, does help.
+So having qualifications from a reputable institution, does help the person seeking employment in this field.

 If you choose to work in a private capacity, having a certificate will give your clients confidence that you are a professional who takes their job seriously.